tanhauhau/tanhauhau.github.io/src/routes/(blog)/compile-svelte-in-your-head-part-2/+page.md

 label: blog
 ---

+> **⚠️ This article was written for Svelte 3/4.
+For Svelte 5, please read the updated series: [Compile Svelte 5 in your head](/compile-svelte-5-in-your-head)**

 **⬅ ⬅  Previously in [Part 1](/compile-svelte-in-your-head-part-1/).**

 [Previously](/compile-svelte-in-your-head-part-1/), when I mentioned the `$$invalidate` function, I explained that the `$$invalidate` function works conceptually like the following: